 That’s not to say the functional aspect is not important.
 It definitely is!
 I often summarize functional programming as a paradigm that forces us to make the complex parts of our system explicit and that’s an important guideline when writing software.
 Fortunately, many of the functional programming lessons can be applied to other non-FP languages and platforms.

-However, the other end-goals are less portable.
-Concurrency must come from the ground-up: the runtime must provide effective abstractions and developers must have good tooling to reason about them.
-Fault-tolerance is even trickier as it cannot be local and it cannot be applied to part of your application.
+Fault-tolerance is even trickier as it cannot be applied only to parts of your application.
 The whole ecosystem must be built on top of the same principles otherwise the “weakest link in the chain” will always break.

 If you are building services that are meant to run 24/7 and serve multiple clients (and most network services and web applications must do precisely this), you must choose a platform that provides concurrency, robustness, and responsiveness from the ground-up.
 You want to give the best user experience to as many users as possible.

 More importantly, those concerns go much beyond the infrastructure point of view.
 Developers often associate performance and concurrency with their application throughput (how many requests it can serve per second), however, such capabilities also directly affect the programmer productivity.
 If code compilation is slow or your application takes long to boot or your test suite spans over minutes, they become hurdles the programmer must overcome daily to write code.
 Hurdles that could be addressed by a more efficient and concurrent runtime.
 After all, in 2016, almost everything you do in your programming environment must be using all cores available.